leap71/leap71.github.io/coding-for-engineers/8-first-steps-in-picogk.md

 ![image-20240603203956645](/Users/richard/GitHub/leap71.github.io/coding-for-engineers/assets/8-FirstLattice.png)

 The first line creates a new (empty) lattice object.
-In the second line we add a lattice beam.
+In the second line we add a beam to it.
 To do that, we use the 3D vector objects built into C#, called `Vector3`.
 The first vector has the coordinate `0,0,0` which is the beginning of the beam, the second vector is 50mm down the X axis.

 The first radius (which is on the right side of the above image), is set to 5mm, the second radius is 20mm.
 Lastly, we set the rounded cap parameter to true, which gives us the nice domes at the end.